 The seven members of the Board of Governors are nominated by the president of the United States and confirmed by the Senate.
 A full term is 14 years.
 The appointments are staggered so that one term begins every two years, on Feb.
 1 of each even-numbered year.
 A member who serves a full term may not be reappointed; however, a member who is appointed and confirmed to serve the unexpired portion of a term may later be reappointed to a full term.
 All terms end on their statutory date regardless of the date on which the member is sworn into office.

 The chairman and the vice chairman of the Board are named by the president from among the members and are confirmed by the Senate.
 They serve four-year terms.
 A member's term on the Board is not affected by his or her status as chairman or vice chairman.

 Each of the 12 Federal Reserve banks is an operating arm of the Federal Reserve System.
-These banks have a total of 25 branches.
+These banks have a total of 24 branches.
 The banks and branches carry out various functions, including operating a nationwide payment system, distributing the nation's currency and coin, supervising and regulating member banks and bank holding companies, and serving as the banker for the U.S. Treasury.
-The Federal Reserve banks are located in Boston, New York City, Philadelphia, Cleveland, Richmond, Atlanta, Chicago, St. Louis, Minneapolis, Kansas City, Dallas and San Francisco (See a listing and map of the districts.)
+The Federal Reserve banks are located in Boston, New York City, Philadelphia, Cleveland, Richmond, Atlanta, Chicago, St. Louis, Minneapolis, Kansas City, Dallas and San Francisco.

 The Federal Reserve Bank of St. Louis territory covers the Eighth Federal Reserve District, which includes all of Arkansas, eastern Missouri, southern Indiana, southern Illinois, western Kentucky, western Tennessee and northern Mississippi.
 Branch offices are located in Little Rock, Louisville and Memphis.